timdorr/tesla-api/docs/api-basics/authentication.md

 ### Step 1: Obtain the login page

 Subsequent requests to the SSO service will require a "code verifier" and "code challenge".
-These are just a random 86-character string and its SHA-256 hash encoded in URL-safe base64 (base64url).
+These are a random 86-character alphanumeric string and its SHA-256 hash encoded in URL-safe base64 (base64url).
 Here is an example of generating them in Ruby, but you can apply this same process to other languages.

 ```ruby
 code_verifier = random_string(86)